eherrador/calculatorsubgraph/README.md

-# Sungraph & Contract for a Calculator
+# Subgraph & Contract for a Calculator
 Smart Contract + Subgraph code for a simple calculator